 A student who proves completion of one or two required introductory courses in an accredited university program, and received a grade of at least 85, may request an exemption from those courses.
-The request must include a copy of an official transcript, a syllabus of the completed course which includes a course description, the name of the lecturer, and a link to the syllabus on the university website.
+The request must include a copy of an official transcript, an official syllabus of the completed course which includes a course description, the name of the lecturer, and a link to the syllabus on the university website.
 Courses will not be recognized from non-accredited institutions.
 Each course may be submitted for exemption of one course only.
 Each student may receive exemptions for a maximum of two introductory courses.

-The decision for the exemption will be made by the course lecturer and the academic committee.
-If an exemption is granted, the student will be required to take additional elective course(s) from the International MA in Environmental Studies Program in order to fulfill the minimum required credit hours (38) for the program.
+The decision for the exemption will be made by the course lecturer and the Academic Committee.
+If an exemption is granted, the student will be required to take additional elective course(s) from the International MA in Environmental Studies Program in order to fulfill the minimum required credit hours (38) for the program or another English taught course at TAU upon confirmation of the academic committee.

-Advanced Courses
+Elective Courses

-The program requires completion of 12 credits of advanced courses.
-In coherence with its interdisciplinary approach, the program advises that students take advanced courses from different disciplines (e.g.: Water Management, Urban Sustainability and Policy)
+The program requires completion of 12 credits of elective courses.
+In coherence with its interdisciplinary approach, the program advises that students take elective courses from different disciplines (e.g.: Water Policy, Environmental education and Environmental Law).